 Trauma Informed Oregon (TIO) remains OPEN during this pandemic–working from home and physical distancing–and we’re here to help you.
 As the COVID-19 crisis evolves and we move into new phases (reopening and re-engaging), we want to support your efforts.
 (Please see the video blogs from Mandy Davis, Director of TIO.)
 Using the trauma informed care (TIC) principles to guide our work, we have created COIVD-19 TIC strategies, workforce wellness strategies including video blogs, and various tip sheets to help you in your work.

 These resources were initially created in response to COVID-19, but as we find ourselves navigating the important and emotional conversations about racial equity, they will help us apply a trauma informed lens to these efforts as well.
-Please ask us any questions by emailing firstname.lastname@example.org.
 How do I communicate in a trauma informed way?
 How do I create trust and transparency so that conversations can happen?
 How do I monitor my staff’s coping remotely?
 What should our work look like as we re-engage?
-Send any resources or creative ideas you are using to promote resilience and mitigate toxic stress in these times.
+Contact us with any questions you have, or resources or creative ideas you are using to promote resilience and mitigate toxic stress in these times.

 We are using the values, principles, and practices of trauma informed care (TIC) to help us navigate this time.
 This includes offering grace, empathy, support, kindness, and connection.
 This also means advocating for a lens of Diversity, Equity, and Inclusion to be applied to delivering needed services now and throughout the restore, repair, and recovery phase of COVID-19 as well as these challenging times.